akkartik/mu/Readme.md

 To summarize: instructions have multiple operand and result values, values can have multiple rows separated by slashes, and rows can have multiple columns separated by colons.
-Only the very first column of the first row in each value's table is required to run mu programs, but the rest of the value 'table' helps *manage* them over time.
+Only the very first column of the first row in each value's table is required to run mu programs, but the rest of the value table helps *manage* them over time.
 Management over time is why programming has traditionally been hard.

 Try out the factorial program now: